Site Map

 The most common type of headache is tension headache.
 It is likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
 A tension headache:

 A migraine headache involves pain that is throbbing, pounding, or pulsating, and is on one side of your head.
-It usually occurs with other symptoms, such as vision changes, sensitivity to sound or light, or nausea.
+It often occurs with other symptoms, such as vision changes, sensitivity to sound or light, or nausea.
 With a migraine:

 Rebound headaches are headaches that keep coming back.
 They often occur from overuse of pain medicines for other headaches like migraine or tension headaches.
 For this reason, these headaches are also called medicine overuse headaches.
 People who take pain medicine more than 3 days a week on a regular basis can develop this type of headache.